-Visit our Registration page (opens May 1, 2017), where you are prompted to answer a few questions, which includes your registration payment information and importantly, the team for which you will be fundraising and riding.
-There are 19 great teams, eighteen different hunger-relief organizations as well as the organizing team, the Ride for Food Event Team.
+Visit our Registration page (opens May 15, 2017), where you are prompted to answer a few questions, which includes your registration payment information and importantly, the team for which you will be fundraising and riding.
+There are 18 teams, 17 hunger-relief organizations as well as the organizing team, the Ride for Food Event Team.
 Please pick one of these teams, so that the money you raise gets directed towards that team.
 To learn more about the teams, please visit our Partners page.

 We strongly recommend using a road bike for all distance rides, in particular the 50.
 If you do not have a road bike and would like to do the 50 mile road, please at least make sure that the tires are slick (do not have treads) and the pressure is at maximum.
 People have successfully completed the 10 and 25 mile ride on a hybrid bicycle.

 All rides are staggered to end at Nobles between 11:30 and noon so that we can thank everyone with prizes, workshops and a great lunch sponsored by Whole Foods.

 The 50 mile ride will start on a staggered basis.
 If one is an average rider (taking over three hours needed for completion), then please get to the registration desk at 7AM and be ready to begin your ride at 7:30.
 If one is a strong rider, then please get to the registration desk by 7:30AM to start at 8:15AM.

 The 25 mile ride starts at 9:30 with registration beginning at 8:30.

 The 10 mile ride starts at 10:15 with registration beginning at 9:30.
 It’s recommended to get there 15-30 minutes earlier than registration especially if you would like to get your bicycle quickly checked out before the ride.

 Teams are organized to support each of our collaborating partners.
 You can select a team that represents either The Ride for Food team or one of the following:

 - Centre Street Food Pantry of Newton

 - The Dedham Food Pantry